LI-Nieves/DnD-notes/docs/data/notes/ad5d789p1z8uu223odqx63k.md

         - We try to offer Nezznar but apparently his master doesn't need any more corpses; he shows us the zombies and threatens us with them
         - We start to leave and he says wants us to leave Nezznar, but we insist he can only have him if we can pass; he agrees and lets us leave with Nezznar
         - We then realize we can manipulate the skull -- Gondorf lies about having an appointment with his master in order to enter
-    - We meet up with the master, who's a wraith
+    - We meet up with the master, who's a wraith named Mormesk
         - We offer Nezznar, saying Nezznar intended to destroy the Forge and we killed him to prevent him from doing so
         - The wraith drains the life from Nezznar and turns him into a specter
         - He asks if we're a part of the Phandelver's Pact, and we say who don't know what it is, so he goes into a rant...